LiamCoop/resume/resume.typ

 #v(0.2em)

-- Leading the migration of a post-secondary application service from IdentityServer4/.NET MVC with React to Next.js, enhancing performance, accessibility, and developer productivity
+- Migrated the migration of a post-secondary application service from IdentityServer4/.NET MVC with React to Next.js, enhancing performance, accessibility, and developer productivity
+- Architect system-wide design patterns and technical standards across frontend, backend, and infrastructure teams, establishing best practices for the broader engineering organization
+- Identified and resolved critical performance bottlenecks causing system failures under load, using k6 load testing and database optimizations to increase max supported concurrent users from 3 to 250
 - Designed and developed event-driven services for processing applications using Go, NATS JetStream, and MSSQL
 - Integrated the BC Services Card digital ID to streamline user signup and auth with secure, government verified credentials
-- Implemented a Meilisearch-based academic history feature that simplified data entry and improved user satisfaction
-- Led development of cross-functional projects, serving as the engineering point of contact with product, design, and leadership
-- Accelerated project delivery and quality by conducting technical interviews, hiring and mentoring 8 new developers
+- Led development of cross-functional projects, serving as the engineering point of contact with product, design, and leadership; accelerating delivery and quality by conducting technical interviews, hiring and mentoring 8 new developers

 #v(0.2em)